Home » Mechanical Engineering » Belt Drives: Types, Slip & Creep, V-belts, Advantages & Disadvantages

 Following are the advantages and disadvantages of the v-belt drive over the flat belt drive.

-1. The v-belt drive gives compactness due to the small distance between the centres of pulleys.
+1. The v-belt drive gives compactness due to the small distance between the centers of pulleys.

 2. The drive is positive because the slip between the belt and the pulley groove is negligible.

-3. Since the v-belt are made endless and there is no trouble, therefore the drive is smooth.
+3. Since the v-belt is made endless and there is no trouble, therefore the drive is smooth.

-4. It provides longer life, 3 to 5 years.
+4. It provides a longer life, 3 to 5 years.

 5. The operation of the belt and pulley is quiet.